 - eye protection

 Specialist items are also available for specific sectors.

 We will determine the amount of PPE we can provide to you depending on your need, the number of days requested, and our stock levels.

 For delivery on Tuesday or Wednesday, you will need to submit your request by 2pm on Monday.
 For delivery on Thursday or Friday, you will need to submit your request by 2pm on Wednesday.

 Details of any requests from primary care or other services supported by Clinical Commissioning Group (CCG) will be passed on to the CCG for them to process and supply.

-You can request PPE on multiple occasions as needed, although if you are a CQC registered social care provider please use the PPE Portal in the first instance.
+You can request PPE on multiple occasions as needed, although if you are able to access PPE via the PPE Portal, please use that in the first instance.
 For further information please see our FAQs page.

 Advice on the Safe Use of PPE During the Heat Wave